bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-deploy-testnet-opensea/rec721DeployTestnetOpensea.md

 **1.1** Switch your Metamask from “Ethereum Mainnetwork” to “Rinkeby Test Network”.

-**1.2** Go to <a href="https://faucets.chain.link/rinkeby" target="_blank">https://faucets.chain.link/rinkeby/</a>, enter the address of your account, and claim testnet ETH.
+**1.2** Go to <a href="https://faucet.paradigm.xyz/"
+target="_blank">https://faucet.paradigm.xyz/</a>, enter the address of your account and claim testnet ETH.
 You could also use other ropsten faucets like <a href="https://faucet.paradigm.xyz/" target="_blank">https://faucet.paradigm.xyz/</a> or <a href="https://app.mycrypto.com/faucet" target="_blank">https://app.mycrypto.com/faucet</a>.
 Have a look at the faucets listed on <a href="https://ethereum.org/en/developers/docs/networks/#testnet-faucets" target="_blank">ethereum.org</a> to learn more.

 ### 2. Contract Deployment
-**2.1** In the “DEPLOY & RUN TRANSACTIONS” module of the Remix IDE under “ENVIRONMENT” select “Injected Web3” as the environment.
-It should ask you to connect your account which you should confirm.
+**2.1** In the “DEPLOY & RUN TRANSACTIONS” module of the Remix IDE under “ENVIRONMENT” select “Injected Web3”.
+It should then ask you to connect your account, which you should confirm.

 **2.2** Deploy your token contract and confirm the transaction in Metamask.